anfieldeire/crypto_notifications/README.md

      *  Create a twilio account with a phone number.
 Use that number as the from number in the twilio_message.py file
      *  Add the environment variables to your system before running the program - TWILIO_ACCOUNT_SID, TWILIO_AUTH_TOKEN
 * Tested: This was tested in a windows virtual environment.
 Python version 3.6
+* Output: The program alerts the user via Twilio sms if any coin breached their alert percentage.
+It will show the subtotal in USD held of that coin.